How Do You Measure Visitors and Customers?

 If there is already a WiFi network from one of the major suppliers, chances are good that you can get started and measure your visitors directly without having to do any installations.
 If you do not have a WiFi network, or need to expand your existing one, you can easily set up one using our weather-protected 4G routers that work just as well indoors and outdoors.

 People counting using WiFi networks has a statistical approach and works the same way as an opinion poll - meaning you do not ask everyone, but enough people.
 The system is based on an on-the-spot double-check, and then various filters (RSSI etc.) form the basis of the calculation.

 It is estimated that approximately 85% of the population has WiFi enabled on their mobile telephones.
 When switched on, it sends pings 15 times a minute to look for available networks.
 The signals are collected and sent to servers and then re-interpreted into unique visitors.
-The only information saved is the telephone's position, and all personal data are deleted within a few microseconds.
-Everything is done according to GDPR regulations and is approved by the Data Inspectorate.
+The data collection and data cleaning are made completely anonymously, the only information saved is the telephone's position, and all personal data are deleted within a few microseconds.
+Everything is done according to GDPR regulations.

 Knowledge and Basis for Better Decision Support

 When you get access to information about how the visitor moves in an environment, you get better opportunities to improve the quality of the visit.
 Knowledge of visitor flows also provides a more accurate picture for establishments and values.
 Many city centres, malls, shopping centres, airports cafes and restaurants use the system and can, for example, see how long a visitor stays and how he moves about from the time he arrives until the time he leaves.

 We Provide WiFi Measurement together with Bumbeelabs